Mogan Huangya (Mogan Yellow Buds)

 A woman standing among rows of tea bushes holding a leaf.
 A rolling mountainside with rows of tea plants extends into the misty distance behind her, with other mountains in the background.

-Zhuping examining a tea leaf while visiting the mountaintop tea gardens where Yu Qian Mogan Green is grown and made.
+Zhuping examining a tea leaf while visiting the mountaintop tea gardens where Mogan tea is grown and made.

 The weather and climate in this area is especially good for tea cultivation.
 The average temperature there is 15°C (59°F) with humidity hovering steadily around 80%.
 The tea bushes easily take to growing in the shade of clouds at the top of Mogan Mountain, surrounded by bamboo, mist, and mountain springs.
 The air is cool, crisp and clean, and the serene quiet of the area inspires a calm in visitors.
 When you walk among the tea fields of Moganshan, you can see far into the distance and into the valley below.
 Because of its high altitude, tea grown here usually grows slower and needs to be harvested about a week later than in other areas.